-2. Online Asynchronous
+Online Asynchronous

-Students enrolled in Online Asynchronous courses are expected to engage with course materials and participate in course activities each week of the course in accordance with posted deadlines.
-Engagement may include group or individual activities, discussion board posts, quizzes/tests, assignments, or any combination thereof, or others as defined by the professor.
-Any week with no evidence of engagement in the Online Asynchronous course may result in a lowering of your grade for this course.
+Students enrolled in Online Asynchronous courses are expected to engage with course materials and participate in course activities each week of the course following posted deadlines.
+Engagement is defined as group or individual activities, discussion board posts, quizzes/tests, assignments, or any combination thereof, or other activities defined by the professor.
+Any week with no evidence of engagement in the Online Asynchronous course may result in a lower grade for this course.

-It is particularly important that students login and engage with their course the first week of all Online Asynchronous classes; failing to login and engage during the first week of class can impact your enrollment in the course and can have consequences on financial aid.
-Additionally, faculty can grant a seat to another student if a registered student has not logged into class during the first week and has not communicated with the faculty to explain their absence.
+Students must log in and engage with their course during the first week of all Online Asynchronous classes; failing to log in and engage during the first week of class can impact your enrollment in the course and has consequences on financial aid.
+Additionally, faculty can grant a seat to another student if a registered student has not logged into class during the first week and has yet to communicate with the faculty to explain their absence.

-In the case of extended illness or other absences that may keep the student from participating in class, students must contact their faculty member to determine whether missed assignments can be made up and, if so, ways to satisfy the requirements of the class.
-Faculty members are advised to alert their department chair or director if a student has missed multiple assignments or has not been present in Canvas for an extended period.
+In the case of circumstances that may keep the student from participating in class, students must contact their faculty member to determine whether missed assignments can be made up and, if so, identify ways to satisfy the class requirements.
+Faculty members will communicate with their department chair or director if a student has not been present in their online class for an extended period or has multiple assignments.
 Faculty will not reteach material that a student has missed.
+However, some circumstances lead to excused absences from the classroom.